 Protecting yourself and your family this winter

-Influenza, commonly known as the flu, is a highly contagious infection of the nose, throat and lungs caused by the Influenza A or B viruses.
+Influenza, commonly known as the flu, is a highly contagious infection of the nose, throat and lungs caused by the influenza A or B viruses.
 Influenza is much more serious than the common cold.
 It can lead to pneumonia and other complications, and can be fatal.
-For more information abou the flu see Flu (seasonal) – including symptoms, treatment and prevention.
+For more information about the flu see Flu (seasonal) – including symptoms, treatment and prevention.

-Last year in South Australia 118 people died of flu-related complications and over 28 000 suffered from confirmed cases of the illness.
+In 2017 in South Australia 124 people died of flu-related complications and over 28 000 suffered from confirmed cases of the illness.

-People aged 65 years and over, pregnant women, young children or people with chronic conditions like heart disease, diabetes and lung disease are particularly vulnerable.
-These groups are all able to access free Influenza vaccinations as part of the 2018 Annual Influenza Vaccination Program.
+People aged 65 years and over, pregnant women, young children (6 months to less than 5 years of age), people with chronic conditions like heart disease, diabetes and lung disease, and Aboriginal Australians (6 months of age and over) are particularly vulnerable.
+These groups are all able to access free influenza vaccinations as part of the 2019 Annual Influenza Vaccination Program.

-In Australia, seasonal influenza of varying severity occurs every year, usually between May and September.
-Influenza vaccines reduce the risk of getting influenza.
-The influenza virus is constantly changing and each year the vaccines are altered to provide protection against currently circulating strains of the virus, therefore vaccination is required every year.
+In Australia, seasonal influenza of varying severity occurs every year, usually between June and September.
+Influenza vaccines reduce the risk of getting influenza, and reduce the severity of influenza.
+As immunity from vaccination decreases over time, and the influenza virus is constantly changing, the vaccines are altered each year to provide protection against currently circulating strains of the virus, therefore vaccination is required every year.

 Protect yourself and your family – get vaccinated.
-For information on the 2018 Annual Influenza Vaccination Program, including where you can access the vaccine and groups eligible for a free vaccine visit www.sahealth.sa.gov.au/flu.
+Find information on the SA Health Flu Information page including where you can access the vaccine and groups eligible for a free vaccine.

 Stay out of the infection radius